Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 ## Shutdown client and release resource

 New in version 1.10.0.
-Stops the Amplitude client from accepting new events and shuts down the threadspool gracefully.
-Events in the buffer will trigger callbacks.
-A new instance is created and returned if you call Amplitude.getInstance(INSTANCE_NAME) with the same instance name.
+Stops the Amplitude client from accepting new events and shuts down the threadspool.
+Events in the buffer trigger callbacks.
+A new instance is created and returned if you call `Amplitude.getInstance(INSTANCE_NAME)` with the same instance name.

 ```java
 client.shutdown();
 ```

-## Sending events
+## Send events

 --8<-- "includes/sdk-httpv2-notice.md"